-The Student Credentialing Subcommittee will review every student's academic performance as measured by grades in courses attempted and achievement on the Annual Assessment of Progress (Outcomes Assessment Test) in mastering defined curricular outcome expectations.
+Students who satisfy the stated requirements of each professional year will remain in good academic standing and will advance to the next professional year.
+The Student Progressions Committee will review every student's academic performance as measured by grades in courses attempted and in mastering defined curricular outcome expectations.
 These performance measures will serve as the basis for annual progression recommendations.
-The Student Credentialing Subcommittee may recommend to the Dean full progression, remediation activities in areas where the student has documented deficiencies, academic probation, or dismissal.
-This progression will serve as the determination of a student's class standing for purposes of course prerequisites.
+The Student Progressions Committee may recommend to the Dean full progression, a reduced load curriculum, remediation activities in areas where the student has documented deficiencies, academic probation, or dismissal.
+This progression will serve as the determination of a student's class standing for purposes of course pre-requisites.